melmzv/cqa_ws24_project/README.md

-# Accounting Reading Group - Assignment III: Earnings Management and Investor Protection
+# Corporate Decision-Making and Quantitative Analysis - Assignment I: Audit market concentration in the EU

 ## Adopting the Open Science Workflow and TRR 266 Template for Reproducible Empirical Accounting Research